Jinan Weather

 Winter (Mid-November - February)

-Jinan carries serious coldness and dryness in winter.
-The averages range from -4℃ (25℉) to 10℃ (50℉).
-January, the coldest month, has an average temperature of around -9℃ (℉) to 6℃ (℉) and the lowest can plummet to -10°C (14℉) and even the highs are below freezing.
-The weather is cold and dry, with prevailing northwest winds, making the perceived temperature 2℃ (36℉) or even lower than the actual air temperature.
+Jinan experiences serious coldness and dryness in winter.
+The recorded lowest temperature in the coldest month is -12℃ (10℉).
+The prevailing northwest winds make the perceived temperature lower than the actual air temperature.
 On sunny days, the air is super dry, easily causing flaky skin.

-Precipitation is extremely scarce, accounting for only 5% - 10% of the annual total, primarily in the form of light to moderate snow, and dense fog occasionally appears in the early morning due to temperature inversions.
+Precipitation is extremely scarce, accounting for only 30-70mm, primarily in the form of light to moderate snow, and dense fog occasionally appears in the early morning due to temperature inversions.

 Travel Recommendation in Winter in Jinan